Fido or Koodo –Plans for Bring Your Own Phone

 Plans at Manitoba (MB) and Saskatchewan (SK)

-Both the carriers have the same pricing as each other, but differ when compared to the Standard Plans.
-Neither of the carriers offers a 1GB, 2GB or 3GB plan in MB or SK.
+Both carriers have the same pricing but differ when compared to the Standard Plans.
+Neither carrier offers a 1GB, 2GB, or 3GB plan in MB or SK.
 Instead, they jump straight from 750MB to 5GB.
 Also, the lower-tier plans cost the same as their ‘Standard Plan’ counterparts in the rest of Canada.

-What you really want to be looking at is the 5GB plan.
-In both cases, it is a significantly better deal than you’ll get elsewhere in the country, and way cheaper per-MB than the smaller plans.
+What you really want to look at is the 5GB plan.
+In both cases, it is a significantly better deal than you’ll get elsewhere in the country and way cheaper per MB than the smaller plans.

 300 MB